RedBirdiii/H270N-WIFI_OC/README.md

 ## Installing Sonoma 14.6.1

 > [!NOTE]
-> There is a fix to get the updates listed
+> There is a fix to get the updates listed, this is how:
 >
 > You'll need the latest `RestrictedEvents.kext` in **Kexts** folder.
 >